alessfg/nginx-plus-apb/README.md

 You will also need to install the [APB application](https://github.com/fusor/ansible-playbook-bundle).

-Finally, you will need to create your own Docker image for NGINX Plus and tag it as `nginx-plus`.
-Instructions on how to do this can be found [here](https://www.nginx.com/blog/deploying-nginx-nginx-plus-docker/).
+Finally, you will need to build an OpenShift NGINX Plus image.
+A Dockerfile to build the image can be found in the `dev` folder.

 ## How to Use